quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

  To change between 'Sun' and 'Rain' views - go to 'Site Setup' -> 'Diazo theme' settings, open 'Advanced settings' tab.
  In 'Parameter expressions' textarea change ``theme = string:rain`` parameter for ``theme = string:sun`` or vice versa.

+**Responsive Web Design**

+ Among the most interesting features integrated into SunRain Theme you can find responsive web design that allows for easy viewing on mobile devices and tablets.
+If the device screen size is smaller than 5 inches the website will start to automatically resize and reposition the content to accommodate for the changes.

 **Top image**